antronerds/r2-training-courses/docs/index.rst

 * `First Presentation <https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html#first-presentation>`_
 * `Second Presentation <https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html#second-presentation>`_
 * `More advanced topics that might interest some <https://r2-training-courses.readthedocs.io/en/latest/R2IntroductionWorkshop.html#third-presentation>`_

-Alternatively, you could partake in online courses that take you through larger analysis pipelines with different kinds of data.
-Links to these courses can be found in the side bar and below in the table of contents.

 Find the complete tutorial at `Tutorial <https://r2-tutorials.readthedocs.io/en/latest>`_.